 History at Hensall Community Primary School aims to ensure that our children will leave school with a secure understanding of the chronology of British History and that of the wider world.
 Through our topics, we aim to provide interesting and exciting historical experiences which promote historical thinking; developing an appreciation of the past and ensuring children become analytic thinkers by evaluating a range of primary and secondary sources.
 Our children are encouraged to ask questions, weigh evidence, scrutinise arguments and develop their own judgement of historical periods developing knowledge, skills and understanding.
 Thus encouraging children to become curious learners, developing a deep understanding of the historical concepts, knowledge and skills.

 A topic based approach has been implemented to ensure history is taught focusing on the knowledge and skills stated in the National Curriculum.
 Planning ensures there is a progression of historical skills and knowledge across the school.
-Through a two-year topic cycle, engaging lessons and experiences, children develop their knowledge and skills.
+Through a three-year topic cycle, engaging lessons and experiences, children develop their knowledge and skills.
 This approach has been implemented to ensure a broad coverage of knowledge and progression in skills and concepts throughout EYFS, Key Stage 1 and 2.

 In EYFS and KS1, children will focus on the world around them and their living memory of History before moving to events that go beyond living history.
 This will ensure a firm foundation for KS2 History.